Hike around old cranberry bogs through a beautiful section of NJ’s Pine Barrens, and look for wildlife from an observation platform.

 Hike a narrow strip of land with bogs on either side.

 6.4 – Turn LEFT at a t-intersection after this to continue following WHITE.

 Soon after is a wet crossing.

 When ready, continue on WHITE.
-Shortly after the platform, the WHITE trail veers RIGHT.
+Shortly after the platform, continue following WHITE as it veers RIGHT.